 In business, you need to know how your business is doing day-to-day.
-In order to understand the health of your company, many turns to Data-driven intelligent operations that are helping companies in many different industries to become more effective and efficient.
+To understand your company's health, many turn to Data-Driven, intelligent operations that help companies across many industries become more effective and efficient.

 As the amount of data generated by sources inside and outside the company increases, as software tools are readily available to process that data immediately, and as competition in every sector intensifies, intelligent business operations are becoming increasingly practical.